H3phaist0s/Proxmox_Setup/README.md

 ## Packer

+Packer is an open-source image automation tool from Hashicorp.
+For my purposes I use it to automate the creation of server templates in Proxmox.
+One of the best starting resources I've found to learn Packer is from Christian Lempa and his guide on [Creating VMs on Proxmox in Seconds!](https://www.youtube.com/watch?v=1nf3WOEFq1Y).

 ### ubuntu-server-jammy-docker.pkr.hcl
 This script is used to create a new VM template on Proxmox with the following specifications:
 - 2 CPU's